Squash courts at cadet college named after Qamar Zaman

 KARACHI: A long due credit to honour the squash legend Qamar Zaman has become a reality as the Navy has named squash courts after him.

-According to details, Naval Chief Admiral Zafar Mehmood Abbasi inaugurated Qamar Zaman Squash complex at Cadet College Ormara here on Monday.
+According to details, Naval Chief Admiral Zafar Mehmood Abbasi inaugurated Qamar Zaman Squash complex at Manora Cadet College here on Monday.

 “It's a great honour for me that the Chief of Naval staff has built a squash complex in recognition of my services.
 I am grateful to him,” said Qamar Zaman.